JonathanKuelz/JonathanKuelz.github.io/_posts/2023-04-20-thesis_writing.md

 ## Structuring of Meetings
 For our meetings, please prepare:
 - Questions that you have the latest 1h before the meeting at the top of the protocol file
-- A short summary (can be screenshots, can be a document, can be a presentation) of your progress since the last meeting
+- A short written summary (can be a document, can be a presentation) of your progress since the last meeting
 - Relevant screenshots, plots, figures

 A clear and structured preparation will help us to make the most out of our meetings.
 This also helps you to keep track of your progress and to stay motivated -- use your weekly summaries to write your thesis.
 I highly recommend reading [this blog post about successful meetings](https://medium.com/@jurgens_24580/reflections-on-strategies-for-successful-meetings-with-undergraduate-researchers-ae22306ecd8d) to make the most out of our meetings.